hoanggiang063/weatherdemo/README.md

 ### For app architecture, I applied Clean Architecture + MVVM:
 - Reference: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

+#### Reason: design a banking architecture can expose business and repository to:
+- Reuse usecases among viewmodels
+- Long live on technology change
+- Reuse among apps in android (app banking for consumer, app banking for sme, app for sold trader)
+- Reuse business (maybe repository) among platforms (android and iOS, just have prototype)

+#### Layers:
+- business layer: to present business, should depend on Kotlin only, not android
+- repository layer: to present how to get data, should depend on business
+- presentation layer:  to present how to show data, should depend on business and repository

 ### For source code, I applied Clean code guideline such as:
 - Variable name should be meaningful
 - Function just do one thing